 relay

-︎ Once outside the body, the optic signals bypass standard protocols, instead extending the hybrid bio-optic network architecture into a nature-first magneto-optic multi-hop relay – incorporating and optionally leveraging other network users alongside bacterial "antennas" for seamless, distributed propagation.
+︎ Beyond the body, the optic signals bypass standard protocols, instead extending the hybrid bio-optic network architecture into a nature-first magneto-optic multi-hop relay – incorporating and optionally leveraging other network users alongside bacterial "antennas" for seamless, distributed propagation.

 ︎ Bioengineered magnetotactic colonies allow the relay module to function as a transceiver by converting between different signal types and act as living, programmable biomechanical magneto-optic transducers that adapt, self-repair and evolve their communication capabilities, mute to purely digital interception.